opengauss-mirror/docs/content/en/docs/DatabaseReference/memory.md

 This parameter is a POSTMASTER parameter.
 Set it based on instructions provided in  [Table 1](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: an integer ranging from 2 x 1024 x 1024 to  *INT\*MAX_.
-The unit is KB.
+The unit is kB.

 **Default value**:  **12 GB**

 **Setting suggestions**:

 The value on the database node is determined based on the physical memory of the system and the number of master database nodes deployed on a single node.
-The recommended calculation formula is as follows: \(Physical memory – vm.min\_free\_kbytes\) \\ x 0.7 /\(1 + Number of primary nodes\) This parameter is used to prevent node OOM caused by memory usage increase, ensuring system reliability.  **vm.min\_free\_kbytes**  indicates the OS memory reserved for the kernel to receive and send data.
+The recommended calculation formula is as follows: \(Physical memory – vm.min\_free\_kBytes\) \\ x 0.7 /\(1 + Number of primary nodes\) This parameter is used to prevent node OOM caused by memory usage increase, ensuring system reliability.  **vm.min\_free\_kbytes**  indicates the OS memory reserved for the kernel to receive and send data.
 Its value is at least 5% of the total memory.
 That is, max\_process\_memory = Physical memory x 0.665 / \(1 + Number of primary nodes\)

 >![](public_sys-resources/icon-caution.gif) **CAUTION:**
 >If this parameter is set to a value greater than the physical memory of the server, the OS OOM problem may occur.